• Skip to primary navigation

 • Contact

-You are here: Home / Recipes / Side Dishes / Vegetable Sides / Easy Pan Fried Asparagus
+You are here: Home / Recipes / Side Dishes / Vegetable Sides / 15 Minute Pan Fried Asparagus

 This post may contain affiliate links.
 Please read my affiliate policy.

-Looking for a quick and delicious way to enjoy asparagus?
-This easy Pan Fried Asparagus recipe will cure your cravings.
+Looking for a quick anddelicious way to enjoy asparagus?
+This easy Pan Fried Asparagus is a tasty solution.
 The savory combination of tender asparagus, flavorful shallot, and mellow garlic is a seasonal delight.
 Best of all, this recipe can be made in about 15 minutes, making it an easy choice for a delicious side dish, snack or component.
 This recipe is vegetarian, vegan and gluten free.

 Pan fried asparagus recipe on a serving platter with a fork, garnished with lemon.